 Learn to play!

-The ukulele is arguably the easiest musical instrument to learn to play… well enough to have loads of fun anyway.
+The ukulele is arguably the easiest musical instrument to learn to play, well enough to have fun.
 If you want to be great at it, it takes a bit of talent and years of dedicated practice just like other musical instruments, but you can switch on the fun with an ukulele, very quickly.
 Below we’ve listed several links to pages where you can get instruction.
 We’re lucky enough to call many of these talented musicians our friends and several of them perform at venues and music shows around the globe!
 Check ’em out.

 From Craig and Sarah’s website: